joshuahuerto2/cps847-midtermPractice/README.md

 ## Step 3
 Enable Incoming Webhooks by clicking on Incoming Webhooks in the app settings.
-Choose a channel in your workspace where the Webhook can reside.
+Choose a channel in your workspace where the Webhook can reside by clicking on **Add New Webhook to Workspace**.
 Paste the sample curl request into a terminal to test if it works.

 ## Step 4